Travel Experiences | Accommodations | Travel Information

 The Ford Ranger Thunder is not a new model and has been on the streets for almost a year now.
 The internet already has hundreds of detailed reviews and information about the Ford Ranger Thunder with industry jargons, specs, and numbers.
-However, if you are looking for genuine feedback from a consumer’s perspective, then you are at the right place – so, fill your glass or cup with your favourite beverage, relax and continue reading.
+However, if you are looking for genuine reviews and feedback from a consumer’s perspective, then you are at the right place – So, fill up your glass or cup with your favourite beverage, relax and continue reading.

-Ever since I saw amazing pictures of the locally produced Ford Ranger Thunder – Yes, The Thunder is a #ProudlySA product!
-I thought it looked tough but cool and fresh.
+Ever since I saw amazing pictures of the locally produced Ford Ranger Thunder – Yes, The Thunder is a #ProudlySA product and manufactured right here at home!
+It looks tough but cool and fresh at the same time.
 My curiosity about the Thunder grew when it stopped next to me at the traffic lights one day.
-When the green lights turned on, this beast left me wondering how it would feel driving it around the Karoo or on a long distance road trip to some of my favourite Western Cape’s small secluded villages and towns.
+When the green lights turned on, this beast left me behind and wondering how it would feel driving it around the Karoo or on a long distance road trip to some of my favourite Western Cape’s small secluded villages and towns.

-Imagine my excitement when Ford South Africa gave me the opportunity not only to test drive the Thunder but to use it for my upcoming winter road trips.
-It was also my chance to find out why everyone who has test-driven the Thunder would not stop raving about it.
+Imagine my excitement when Ford South Africa gave me the opportunity to test drive the Thunder for a week.
+This was my opportunity to find out why everyone who has test-driven the Thunder would not stop raving about it.

 I made sure that my first trip is a 360-degree road trip from Cape Town to the popular Garden Route through the Klein Karoo.
 I knew this journey would put the Thunder to the real test because the route would be long and would include mountain passes, hills, tarred, gravel, sandy, and wet roads (because winter is our rainy season here in the Western Cape).
 I covered 1540 kilometres on this trip with the Thunder.

 Thank goodness for the Thunder’s infotainment (full-colour 8-inch touchscreen radio with an integrated navigation system and voice recognition) that kept me entertained on the road and the deep centre compartment between the two front seats kept my water and energy drinks cold whenever I turned on the aircon.
-Ford South Africa claims fuel consumption is 7.8 litres per 100km, and I managed to average 8.4 litres per 100km with an average speed of 120km/h on open roads and with active adaptive-cruise control when there were many trucks and slow moving vehicles on the road.
-The adaptive-cruise control means the Thunder safely slowed itself down when there was another vehicle in front of it and accelerated itself when the road cleared and was safe to do so.
+Ford South Africa claims fuel consumption is 7.8 litres per 100km, but I only managed to average 8.4 litres per 100km with an average speed of 120km/h on open roads and with Active Adaptive-Cruise (AAC) control when there were many trucks and slow moving vehicles on the road.
+The Active Adaptive-Cruise (AAC) control allowed the Thunder to safely slow itself down when there was another vehicle in front of it and accelerated itself when the road cleared and was safe to do so.
 This became very handy on this long journey.

-Other standard features include Autonomous Emergency Braking (AEB), lane keep assist, and semi-automatic parallel park assist.
-In case you don’t know what Autonomous Emergency Braking (AEB) is – AEB is an active safety system that activates a vehicle’s brakes when a potential collision is detected.
+Other standard features include Autonomous Emergency Braking (AEB), Lane Keep Assist (LKA), and semi-automatic parallel park assist.
+In case you don’t know what Autonomous Emergency Braking (AEB) is – It’s an active safety system that activates a vehicle’s brakes when a potential collision is detected.
 It works automatically without you actually stepping on the brake pedal.

-Even though I drove on some mountain passes, gravel, sandy, and wet roads, I didn’t have to engage the Thunder into 4H.
-The 2H was still capable and was a breeze driving through the rocky roads too.
+Even though I drove on some mountain passes, gravel, sandy, and wet roads, I didn’t have to engage the Thunder into 4H (Four high – all-wheel drive).
+The 2H (Two high – two-wheel drive) was capable and was a breeze driving through the rocky roads too.